iknsa/front/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-Since I started just a few weeks ago, I am very open to any comment and any contribution.
+Since I started just a few weeks ago, I am very open to any comment or contribution.
+The whole structure can be reviewed.
+For ease at the begining i've put all the libraries in one folder but they will all be different git repositories.
+Everything and anything can be reviewed if you have anything better to propose.

+Don't hesitate to fork follow and create pull request.